sirbastiano/API/README.md

 ## Example `inference.py`

-The `inference.py` script should process the weight and architecture files.
+The `inference.py` script should process the single model file.

 To be **tailored** to a specific edge device.